athmangude/paperkit/Issues/pre-release-issues.md

 - [Closed] Notification should not have a background color.
 Only the icon in the notification should be used to differentiate with a badge component with a background color
 - [Closed] The notification variants should use different icons, cross for error, info for info, warning for warning etc.

+##### Showcase
+- [Closed] Create a showcase page and showcase extensive usage of the design system for forms with one form, a social media feed, user profile, dashboard

 ### 11. Remove interactive examples below documentation
 #### Status: Closed